We Deal in Lead A Weird West Gunslinger Adventure Game

 There are (normally) four ritual components: Intent, Cost, Result, and Aftermath.

 Intent.
 What is the desired outcome?
+For instance:

-• Cleanse the body or spirit
+• Cleanse the body or spirit.

-• Speak with the dead
+• Speak with the dead.

-• Consult an oracle
+• Consult an oracle.

-• Reach across worlds
+• Reach across worlds.

 Cost.
 What is the outcome’s price?
 What is exchanged, manifesting your intent?
 This can be physical, spiritual, or metaphorical, including: